Joecstarr/joe-starr.com/content/slides/zombie_jones.md

+# Zombies and knots
-# Constructing the Jones polynomial to save the world
+## Constructing the Jones polynomial to save the world

 ---

-# Note

-Real biology vs fantasy indicated by a "real watermark"
+# Day 0: smalltowns-ville, IA:

+A man picks up his daily slice of breakfast pizza from his local gas station.
+What he doesn't know is that it's his last.
+My mid-day he feels terrible, by the time he's ready to go home for dinner he's already feasting on brains.

 ---

-# Day 0:
+# Day 4: CDC Headquarters

-Set the stage for the activity
+The spread of the Z-virus has spread midwest wide.
+You're working at the CDC as an expert in microscopy.
+You're working frantically to get any information on the Z-virus you can.
+You decide to image the DNA of the Z-Virus.

 ---

-# Day 4:

-CDC is imaging the DNA of the virus
+{{< centerimg src="/presentations/dna/dna_trefoil.png" height="40rem" >}}

+{{% slides/citations %}}
+DNA knot as seen under the electron microscope. - Image Credit: Javier Arsuaga, [CC BY-ND](https://creativecommons.org/licenses/by-nd/4.0/)
+{{% /slides/citations %}}

 ---